daniellespence/bpl_chla/README.md

 - Prepare the data using scripts i–iii.
 - Run the `iv.
 Chla GAM fitting.R` R script to select the best fit model
 - Run the `1.
 Chla time series.R` and `2.
 Chla GAM predictors.R` R scripts to generate model outputs, as well as to create and save plots
-- Run the `Plotting annual totals all predictors chla.R` R script to generate timeline figure
+- Run the `Plotting annual totals all predictors chla.R` R script to generate timeline figure and the water temperature plot
-- Run the `Climate data time series plotting BP.R` R script to generate water temperature plot

 List of tables and programs
 ---------------------------